A Conversation with Lawrence O’Connor, CEO of NetCentrics

 NetCentrics began as an industry-defining company in the government contracting space at the dawn of the Internet Age with work at the Pentagon.

-Lawrence O’Connor was selected to lead as President in January, 2020.
+Lawrence O’Connor was selected to lead as President in January, 2020, and CEO in 2021.
 His first mission is ensuring the company resists resting on laurels and gets ahead of tomorrow’s threats and opportunities.
 Simultaneously, the company must maintain the reputational trust built over decades.

 “My leadership approach relies on the foundational values of Inquiry, Integrity, and Originality,” says O’Connor.
 “Growing NetCentrics’ culture and capabilities must always return to these basics.
 No matter the context, these themes help us remain nimble and competitive.”